MichaelCurrin/gh-pages-no-jekyll/docs/README.md

+---
+permalink: /
+---
 # Documentation
-> Example of a simple docs site on Github Pages
+> Example of a markdown-only docs site on Github Pages

 <div align="center">